Bilka2/AbandonedRuins/README.md

 The ruin defenses can be set to be non-hostile in the mod settings.
 The spawn rates of ruins are also configurable.

-Want to add your own ruins to this mod or make a compatibility path for another mod?
+Want to add your own ruins to this mod or make a compatibility patch for another mod?
-Check out <!--- the [ruin maker mod](https://mods.factorio.com/mod/ruin-maker), the [contributing guidelines](/docs/CONTRIBUTING.md) and --> the documentation of the [ruin data format](/docs/format.md).
+Check out <!--- the [ruin maker mod](https://mods.factorio.com/mod/ruin-maker), the [contributing guidelines](docs/CONTRIBUTING.md) and --> the documentation of the [ruin data format](docs/format.md).

+The remote interfaces that this mod provides are described with comments at the end of [control.lua](control.lua#L81).